OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 I won’t describe this code in detail.
 What matters is that in SOM, a loop is a method call, and that method calls need dispatching and are therefore not the fastest.
 It may sound like a counter-intuitive language design choice, but that’s the beauty of Smalltalk: you can re-implement every method yourself and fundamentally change the behavior of your system, like by making every loop invest in random cryptocurrencies to spice up both your VM _and_ your life (please don’t do this).

+### can we speed that up?

-That’s a cool feature, but 99.999999% of the time we want loops to be regular loops, so we should hard-code somehow to be treated as such.
+That’s a cool feature, but 99.999999% of the time we want loops to be regular loops, so we should hard-code somehow to be treated as such to gain performance.
 This is typically the kind of stuff you can _lower_ (handle at e.g. the bytecode-level or in the interpreter directly: anything to not interpret the code normally) to get better performance, and in fact we already do for `whileTrue:` (in the bytecode interpreter).
 I implemented some `JUMP` bytecodes, I inline the condition and body blocks into the method scope, and jump around to their starts and ends depending on what I want.
 Looks something like this:

 ```jsx
 0 | PUSH_LOCAL 0, 0